 Optimization for mobile devices.
 The page's layout must be optimized for mobile devices: compatible videos, smaller images, larger buttons, auto-fill forms, auto-detect location settings, and other mobile-oriented features.

 Safe browsing.
-The page must not contain anything that can be considered malware software, phishing, and deceptive sites.
+The page must not contain anything that can be considered malware software, phishing attacks, and deceptive sites.

 HTTPS protocol.
 The presence of the HTTPS protocol means that the user's connection to the site must be encrypted to provide a high degree of security.